-(1) Capital ratios are calculated based on the Basel III Standardized Approach framework.
+(1) Capital ratios are calculated based on the Basel III Standardized Approach framework and reflected the 2020 CECL Transition Election.
 Capital requirements that are not applicable are denoted by "N/A."

-(2) Common equity Tier 1 capital ratio is a regulatory capital measure under the Basel III Capital Rule calculated based on CET1 capital divided by risk-weighted assets.
+(2) Common equity Tier 1 capital ratio is a regulatory capital measure under the Basel III Capital Rule calculated based on CET1 capital divided by risk-weighted assets